 Oil refineries reduce carbon pollution

 Oil refineries are a significant contributor to greenhouse gas emissions.
 There are five refineries in Washington:

 - BP Cherry Point in Blaine

 - Phillips 66 in Ferndale

 Refineries are required to maintain an above-average efficiency rating or reduce their greenhouse gas emissions (carbon pollution) by 10 percent by 2025.

 The energy-efficiency rating requires each refinery to:

 - Improve efficiency to at least the top 50 percent of similar-sized U.S refineries.

 - Demonstrate this efficiency through the Solomon Energy Intensity Index® scoring system.
-The index compares actual energy consumption at a petroleum refinery to energy consumption at similarly-sized refineries in the United States.
+The index compares actual energy consumption at a petroleum refinery to energy consumption at similarly-sized refineries in the U.S.

-- Report their efficiency each year until compliance with one of the options is demonstrated.
+- Report their efficiency each year until they have demonstrated compliance with one of the options.

 - Maintain supporting records for five years after the last report.